 Collectively, operations at these airports grew by eight percent in 2021 over 2020 and experienced double-digit growth between 2019 and 2021.
 The total number of aircraft based at these airports has also held steady at more than 1,300.
 Both private business flights, and leisure and educational flight activity are fueling the growth.

-In-person events also returned in 2021, including Flying Cloud Airport's Girls in Aviation Day and the AirExpo aircraft showcase, as well as the annual Father's Day pancake breakfast at both Lake Elmo Airport and Crystal Airport.
+In-person events also returned in 2021, including Flying Cloud Airport's Girls in Aviation Day and the AirExpo aircraft showcase, as well as the annual pancake breakfasts at Lake Elmo, Crystal and Airlake Airports.